Telenav/cactus/README.md

 <img src="https://telenav.github.io/telenav-assets/images/separators/horizontal-line-128.png" srcset="https://telenav.github.io/telenav-assets/images/separators/horizontal-line-128-2x.png 2x"/>

-### Release Phase 1 - Bump Versions of Updated and To-Be-Released Projects <a name = "phase-1"></a>&nbsp;
+### Release Phase 1 - Bump Project Versions<a name = "phase-1"></a>&nbsp;

-This phase, and the remainder, run in the directory under `/tmp` created in phase 0.
+This phase, and the remainder, run in the workspace folder under `/tmp` created in phase 0.

 Here we do one of the most far-reaching steps of release:

-  1. Bump the versions all projects in all projects being release, getting them all on a release version
+  1. Bump the versions of all projects being released, assigning each a `release/[major].[minor].[dot]` version
-  2. Update properties across all `pom.xml` files that reference any project or family being updated
+  2. Update versioning properties across all `pom.xml` files that reference any project or family being updated
   3. If any of those properties were in superpoms, then
-     * Check if the current version of that superpom has already been published to Maven central
+     * Check if the current version of that superpom has already been published to Maven Central
      * If yes, bump its version
      * If no, omit it from the set of things to deploy
   4. If any of the above resulted in superpom version changes, also update every project that references them in a property or as a parent, bumping those projects' version if there is not one already being made for it
   5. Loop, repeating the steps from 2-4 until no further changes are generated
-  6. Actually rewrite all of the `pom.xml` files that are to be changed
+  6. Rewrite all of the `pom.xml` files that are to be changed

+> WARNING: Since step 3 checks Maven Central, it is crucial to make sure that any pending
+> updates to superpoms on OSSRH have been propagated to [Maven Central](https://repo1.maven.org/maven2/com/telenav/)
+> before starting a release.

 > There _are_ *non-release only* cases for updating versions of things during development,
-> where you do *not* want to cascade changes across a vast slew of projects, and there are
+> where we do *not* want to cascade changes across a vast slew of projects, and there are
-> two properties you can use to define how such changes are applied: `<bumpPolicy>ignore</bumpPolicy>` (in a
+> two properties we can use to define how such changes are applied: `<bumpPolicy>ignore</bumpPolicy>` (in a
 > profile) or `-Dcactus.superpom.bump.policy=ignore` will cause properties in superpoms to
 > be updated, but their versions not altered.  `<singleFamily>true</singleFamily>` or
 > `-Dcactus.version.single.family=true` will not touch superpoms at all.
 Both of these
-> options are __really, really, dangerous__ and you want to very clearly understand the
+> options are __very dangerous__ and we want to very clearly understand the
 > inconsistencies they can create.

 ```xml